matb33/jquery-vertical-stack/README.md

 - The boolean `removeIDAttributeFromPlaceholder` will remove any id attributes on the placeholder (which is a clone of the stacked element).
 You really shouldn't have two elements with the same id, even for an invisible placeholder, so this helps keep this clean.

+## Notes

+- This is a very early version, and hasn't been tested in many scenarios.
+It works for the cases I've put it through, but I have no idea how it will behave when markup and CSS get a little more complicated.
+If you fix bugs, please do send me pull requests.

+- Unfortunately this doesn't look great on the iPhone/iPad because their onscroll events only fire after the scroll motion has completely stopped.
+The elements end up getting stacked correctly, but the stacking occurs instantly instead of incrementally.
+If you find a way around this, let me know!
+I tried a setInterval technique, but scrollTop doesn't update until the onscroll event fires.

 ## Enjoy!

 Let me know if you use this plug-in!
 That would help me get motivated to elaborate on the documentation.